Chlorinated Chicken: An Omen for Brexit?

 Any ‘expert’ and any lobby-led politician (Brexiteer or not) who explicitly (or tacitly) condones the practice of raising cheap chicken by defending claims that chlorinated chicken (i.e. bleached meat) is a harmless solution to the wretched, intensive, methods of farming that produce cheap, unhealthy food – is a fool.
 And an arrogant fool to boot.

-I’ve dedicated my book “Once Upon a Cook – Food Wisdom Better Living: The Wisdom and Science of Traditional Foods” to helping people understand why the food we’re eating now is making us sick; why we should care where our food comes from; and how to make better, healthier and sustainable food choices for ourselves, for our families and for this planet.
+I’ve dedicated my book The Real Food Solution to helping people understand why the food we’re eating now is making us sick; why we should care where our food comes from; and how to make better, healthier and sustainable food choices for ourselves, for our families and for this planet.

 And one such better food choice would be to say a very loud and clear “NO THANK YOU” to cheap, unhealthy and chlorinated chicken sources.
 A better food choice is to choose organic, truly free-range (and where possible, pastured-raised).
 We might need to pay a little more. – but if the bird has been pasture-fed, we won’t need to eat as much to get the same nutritional bang for our hard-earned £bucks.